QR3.7.1 The Curious Case of Quantum Spin

 For it seems impossible that any of those motions … can be propagated in straight lines without the like spreading every way into the shadowed medium on which they border.”
 (Bolles, 1999), p192.

-He was correct that if light moves as a wave, it should bend round corners as sound waves do, but it turned out that it does.
-In 1660 Grimaldi found that light does bend but less than sound as its wavelength is shorter.
-This changed the question to how can a spreading wave travel in a straight line?
+He was correct that if light moves as a wave, it should bend round corners as sound waves do, but actually it does.
+In 1660 Grimaldi found that light does bend but less than sound because its wavelength is shorter.
+The question is then, how can a spreading wave travel in a straight line?

-According to quantum theory, where a photon is detected depends on the power of the quantum wave.
-Figure 3.13 shows how a photon wave’s power varies along its direction axis, where it’s more likely to exist at the thicker sections.
+According to quantum theory, where a photon is detected depends on the power of its wave.
+Figure 3.13 shows how that power varies along its direction axis, where it’s more likely to exist at the thicker sections.

 Detecting photons by screens at different distances confirms this, as the results aren’t a perfect straight line but randomly spread about (Figure 3.14).
 A physical particle would have to travel in a zigzag path to explain this!
-When a photon moves, its maximum probability of existence is a straight line but the wave itself spreads in all directions!
+When a photon moves, it is most likely to exist in a straight line, but the wave itself spreads in all directions.

 If light only travels in a straight line on average, why are the straight lines of Greek optics so effective?
-The answer turns out to be not because light is particles that travel in straight lines, but because it takes every path to every destination, but first, let us continue the history of the study of how light travels.
+The answer isn’t because light consists of particles that travel in straight lines, but because it is a wave, but first, we continue the history of how light travels.

 QR3.6 How Light Travels

 That light always finds the best path to any destination has puzzled thinkers for centuries.
-Hero of Alexandria observed that light always takes the shortest path but how does it know that path?
+Hero of Alexandria observed that light always takes the shortest path but how does it know what that is?
 It might seem obvious that it is a straight line but how, at each step, does light know what straight is?
-(Note 1) How light always finds the best path to any destination has always been a mystery and still is today.
+(Note 1) How light always finds the best path to any destination is still a mystery today.

 QR3.6.1.
 A Wave Moves